-Pfizer, the first company to get a COVID-19 vaccine approved for use in the UK, recently ruled out any plans to supply the vaccine to the private sector, as reported by the Financial Times (FT).
+Pfizer, the first company to get a COVID-19 vaccine approved for use in the UK, ruled out any plans to supply the vaccine to the private sector, as reported by the Financial Times (FT).

 It’s worth stressing that, even if healthcare companies decided to sell the vaccine, you may still have to wait to get one as they have to fulfil millions of orders for several countries first.

-If you get any suspicious texts offering the COVID-19 vaccine in exchange for personal and financial information, it’s a scam as the vaccine is free – here’s how to stay safe.
+It’s worth warning that if you get any suspicious texts offering the COVID-19 vaccine in exchange for personal and financial information, it’s a scam as the vaccine is free – here’s how to stay safe.

 When can I get a COVID-19 vaccine on the NHS?

-You can still get and spread COVID-19 even after you have the first vaccine dose, so it’s still vital to follow social distancing rules.
+You can still get and spread COVID-19 even after you have the first vaccine dose, so it’s vital to follow social distancing rules.

 Which COVID-19 vaccines have been approved?

-At the time of writing, three coronavirus vaccines have been approved for use in the UK.
+So far, four coronavirus vaccines have been approved for use in the UK.